 In just about any system or group, elements with a larger number of connections tend to have more clout than others.
 Think of Instagram “influencers,” for example—or the chief executive officers of companies.

-There has been a lot of excitement in the HIV field following the news in March that a second person, often called the “London patient,” was cured after a bone marrow transplant.
+There has been a lot of excitement in the HIV field since the March 2019 announcement that a second person, often referred to as the “London patient,” was cured after a bone marrow transplant.
 The donor carried a mutation that makes people naturally resistant to HIV; in effect, the procedure replaced the patient’s immune system with a new, resistant one.
-But bone marrow transplants are risky and invasive, and many experts believe a practical cure for the roughly 37 million HIV-infected people worldwide is more likely to come from smart molecular work.
-Most HIV-cure research has so far focused on buttressing a person’s immune system.
-The new study turns that approach on its head by looking for the most critical parts of the virus itself.
+But bone marrow transplants are risky and invasive, and many experts believe a practical cure for the nearly 38 million HIV-infected people worldwide is more likely to come from smart molecular work.
+Most research done on HIV cures has so far focused on buttressing a person’s immune system.
+The Science study turns that approach on its head by looking for the most critical parts of the virus itself.

 Walker and his colleagues found that elite controllers’ immune systems target the most influential regions in the virus.
 The researchers made this discovery by applying network theory, a type of analysis frequently used in mathematics to chart relationships between objects.
 They employed the theory to map connections between amino acids, the building blocks of proteins, in three-dimensional molecular structures of HIV proteins.
 (They used the 3-D structures because two amino acids that appear far apart in a protein’s linear sequence may be much closer—and connected—in three dimensions.)